 \section{Introduction}

-Clustering remains a common unsupervised learning technique, where its basic objective is to assign similar data points to the same group.
-For data in the Euclidean space, a widely used clustering method is the $K$-means clustering that computes similarity in terms of the distances from data to the learned clustering centers (i.e., centroids)~\citep{MacQueen1967_kmeans}.
-Given data points $X_1, \dots, X_n \in \R^p$ to be divided into $K$ groups, $K$-means clustering aims to minimize the following cost function:
+Clustering remains a common unsupervised learning technique, for which the basic objective is to assign similar data points to the same group.
+Given data in the Euclidean space, a widely used clustering method is $K$-means clustering, which quantifies ``similarity'' in terms of distances between the given data and learned clustering centers, known as centroids~\citep{MacQueen1967_kmeans}.
+In order to divide the data points $X_1, \dots, X_n \in \R^p$ into $K$ groups, $K$-means clustering aims to minimize the following cost function: